huggingface/trl/CONTRIBUTING.md

 ## Do you want to add documentation?

 We're always looking for improvements to the documentation that make it more clear and accurate.
-Please let us know how the documentation can be improved such as typos and any content that is missing, unclear or inaccurate.
+Please let us know how the documentation can be improved, such as typos, dead links and any missing, unclear or inaccurate content..
 We'll be happy to make the changes or help you make a contribution if you're interested!

 ## Submitting a pull request (PR)